matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 API changes to ensure profile information is consistent between local and federated users.

-There is no method to verify the history of global profile fields over federation, so this endpoint must only accept requests for local users on the current homeserver, and homeservers must only request a profile from the homeserver specified in that user's MXID.
+There is no method to verify the history of global profile fields over federation, so this endpoint MUST only accept requests for local users on the current homeserver, and homeservers MUST only request a profile from the homeserver specified in that user's MXID.

 As per the current stable endpoint, it accepts an optional `field` query string parameter to